retran/meow/docs/03-PRESETS.md

 -   `litterbox-go`: Installs the Go toolchain, debugger, and linters.
 -   `litterbox-rust`: Installs the Rust toolchain, cargo extensions, and formatters.
+-   `litterbox-dotnet`: Sets up the .NET SDK and related tools.
+-   `litterbox-python`: Provides a Python environment with common tools.

 ## Composition: Creating Your Own Presets